Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 environment should be thoroughly assessed before behavioral training and management begins.
 Parents, family members,

-therapy include: Applied Behavior Analysis (ABA) and TEACCH (Treatment and Education of Autistic and Related Communication
+behavioral therapy include: Applied Behavior Analysis (ABA) and TEACCH (Treatment and Education of Autistic and Related

 Music Therapy

-a facilitating agent to teach a variety of skills including academic/cognitive skills, communication skills, and social skills.
-Specially
+as a facilitating agent to teach a variety of skills including academic/cognitive skills, communication skills, and social skills.

 The idea behind music therapy is that music has been shown to affect a different part of the brain than verbal communication